-Neutral and Judgement Free 76

-The proposed text of a Bylaw commitment is “Preserve and enhance the neutral and judgment free 77 operation of the DNS, and the operational stability, reliability, security, global interoperability, 78 resilience, and openness of the DNS and the Internet”.
-79
+Neutral and Judgement Free The proposed text of a Bylaw commitment is “Preserve and enhance the neutral and judgment free operation of the DNS, and the operational stability, reliability, security, global interoperability, resilience, and openness of the DNS and the Internet”.

-The ALAC has raised concerns over implying that ICANN is responsible for such operation of the entire 80 DNS.
-The reply received was that this was an NTIA requirement.
-81
+The ALAC has raised concerns over implications that ICANN is responsible for such operation of the entire DNS.
+The reply received was that this was an NTIA requirement

-In fact, the wording used was that the NTIA was committed to a transition ensuring “The neutral and 82 judgment free administration of the technical DNS and IANA functions”.
-83
+In fact, the wording used was that the NTIA was committed to a transition ensuring “The neutral and judgment free administration of the technical DNS and IANA functions”.